g1eny0ung/hugo-theme-dream/docs/pages/base-configurations.md

 ### hasCJKLanguage = true

-Because my blog was written in Chinese, I need to set this to correct my post's `{{ .ReadingTime }}`.
+Because my blog was written in Chinese, I need to set this to correct the post's `{{ .ReadingTime }}`.